Austin-Almighty/RocketType/README.md

 ## ⌨ User Guide
-- Select your settings and get ready to type!
+- Select your settings and get ready to type! <br>
 ![alt text](<Screenshot 2025-06-20 at 22.29.58.png>)
 - Track your scores with detailed stats!
 ![alt text](<Screenshot 2025-07-01 at 13.41.46.png>)